This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to know about your newborn's breasts:

 Your newborn boy or girl may have swollen breasts after birth for a few weeks.
 This is caused by hormones that are passed to your newborn before birth.
-Your newborn's breasts may be swollen longer if he is being breastfed.
-This is because hormones are passed to him through breast milk.
+Your newborn's breasts may be swollen longer if he or she is being breastfed.
+This is because hormones are passed through breast milk.
 Your newborn's breasts may also have a milky discharge.
 Do not squeeze your newborn's breasts.
 This will not stop the swelling and could cause an infection.

 What you need to know about your newborn's genitalia: